huynd2210/Hippodrome/README.md

 - Board states are represented as 16-character strings in row-major order
 - The web interface automatically replaces spaces with 'x' in board representations
 - Solution paths are stored as semicolon-separated board states
+- Since there are only 1 available space, and no captures are allowed, this means that the queen functions identically as kings.
+Thus we treat queens as kings in order to reduce the total amount of board configurations down to just 415k.